cablehead/levee/docs/subcommands.md

 There's the containing folder for the project.
 Then a folder for the project's Lua source.
 Usually this is the same name as the project folder.
-This folder should always have a `main.lua` script which acts as your project entry point on execution.
+This folder should have a `main.lua` script which acts as your project entry point on execution.
 Projects can also have a test folder to hold the project's tests.